-On January 30, 2018, the Company received net cash proceeds of approximately \$13.3 million as a result of the closing of a follow-on public offering of 32,854,606 shares of its common stock and warrants to purchase up to an aggregate of 32,854,606 shares of its common stock at a combined offering price of \$0.45 per unit.
-All warrants sold in this offering have an exercise price of \$0.50 per share, subject to down round adjustment, are exercisable immediately and expire five years from the date of issuance.
+On February 12, 2019, the Company received net cash proceeds of approximately \$6.8 million as a result of the closing of a follow-on public offering of 6,250,000 shares of its common stock and warrants to purchase up to an aggregate of 6,250,000 shares of its common stock at a combined offering price of \$1.20 per unit.
+All warrants sold in this offering have an exercise price of \$1.20 per share, are exercisable immediately and expire five years from the date of issuance.
+In addition, the Company sold warrants to purchase up to an aggregate of 937,500 shares of the Company's common stock in connection with the partial exercise of the over-allotment option granted to the underwriters.
 Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering.
+On March 11, 2019, the underwriters exercised their overallotment option for 538,867 shares of the Company's common stock related to the February 12, 2019 follow-on offering, purchasing shares at \$1.20 for net cash proceeds of approximately \$601,000.